Best Windows Management Instrumentation (WMI) Monitoring Tools

 The Explorer can access WMI data on the local computer or it can connect via a network to access WMI data on other computers.
 The interface doesn’t enable the simultaneous fetching from several sources.
 However, you could collect WMI records from each source, write them out to file and then merge those files if you wanted a unified overview of the WMI activity on your network.

-The interface contains four main panels – two index panels to the left and two wider data access panels to the right.
+The interface contains four main panels – two index panels to the left, and two wider data access panels to the right.
 The first index panel shows a File Explorer-type view of the namespaces available on the computer.
 The second left-hand panel lists all the data class options for WMI.
 The lower right-hand panel explains the selected category and also shows all of the available properties.
 The upper right-hand panel lets you assemble a query and then execute it.

 WMI data fetches are automatically conducted via PowerShell, so you don’t have to write any of your own procedures to gather data.

 The Help panel in the tool is particularly useful because it explains what each data class means.
-There are a lot of the classes and so this reference manual can come in really handy even if you don’t intend to use the tool to query WMI directly.
+There are a lot of classes and so this reference manual can come in handy even if you don’t intend to use the tool to query WMI directly.

 Who is it recommended for?